-Regular visitors to this site will be familiar with roasted peppers.
-These are definitely one of my favourite ingredients.
-However, the roasted baby artichokes are something new.
-Together with the baby carrots, these roasted vegetables deliver a wonderful sweet-savory combination that sits so well on the nutty earthy quinoa.
+Regular visitors to delectabilia will be familiar with roasted peppers.
+These are definitely a favourite ingredient.
+The roasted baby artichokes are less common.
+Together with the baby carrots, these roasted vegetables deliver a wonderful sweet-savoury combination that sits so well on the nutty, earthy quinoa.

 Black quinoa and roasted vegetables